giventocode/azure-blob-md5/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/giventocode/azure-blob-md5)](https://goreportcard.com/report/github.com/giventocode/azure-blob-md5)

-Computes the MD5 hash of blobs in Azure Blob Storage by reading data from blob storage asynchronously.
-If you specify more than one blob, the tool performs the calculation concurrently.
+Asynchronously computes the MD5 hash of blobs in Azure Blob Storage to maximize performance.
+Azure blob MD5 computes the hash of several blobs concurrently.
+Local files are also supported so that you can use this functionality as a validation step for your data transfers to Azure blob storage.

 ![](azure-md5-blob.gif?raw=true)